apache/spark/docs/configuration.md

   </td>
 </tr>
 <tr>
-  <td><code>spark.deploy.maxCoresPerExecutor</code></td>
+  <td><code>spark.executor.cores</code></td>
   <td>(infinite)</td>
   <td>
+    Default: 1 in YARN mode, all the available cores on the worker in standalone mode.

-    The maximum number of cores given to the executor.
-When this parameter is set, Spark will try to run more than 1 executors on each worker in standalone mode; otherwise, only one executor is launched on each worker.
+    The number of cores to use on each executor.
+For YARN and standalone mode only.

+    In standalone mode, setting this parameter allows an application to run multiple executors on the same worker, provided that there are enough cores on that worker.
+Otherwise, only one executor per application will run on each worker.
   </td>
 </tr>
 <tr>